JoshData/python-email-validator/README.md

 from email_validator import validate_email, EmailNotValidError

 email = "my+address@mydomain.tld"
+is_new_account = True # False for login pages

 try:
+  # Check that the email address is valid.
+  validation = validate_email(email, check_deliverability=is_new_account)

-  # Validate & take the normalized form of the email
+  # Take the normalized form of the email address
-  # address for all logic beyond this point (especially
+  # for all logic beyond this point (especially
   # before going to a database query where equality
-  # does not take into account normalization).
+  # may not take into account Unicode normalization).
-  email = validate_email(email).email
+  email = validation.email
 except EmailNotValidError as e:
+  # Email is not valid.
-  # email is not valid, exception message is human-readable
+  # The exception message is human-readable.
   print(str(e))
 ```

 This validates the address and gives you its normalized form.
 You should
 **put the normalized form in your database** and always normalize before
 checking if an address is in your database.

-The validator will accept internationalized email addresses, but not all
-mail systems can send email to an addresses with non-English characters in
-the *local* part of the address (before the @-sign).
-See the `allow_smtputf8`
-option below.
+When using this in a login form,
+set `check_deliverability` to `False` to avoid unnecessary DNS queries.

 Usage
 -----